The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing

-Viscosity acts as a friction, reducing the velocity of the gas, therefore it is expected to produce lower values of turbulent velocity.
-However, two questions arise: \begin{enumerate} \item Viscosity suppresses turbulence in the weak cooling regime ($\rm Da< 1$) -- as expected.
-However, why is the amount of cooling only weakly affected (cf. Fig.~\ref{fig:Q_vs_Da}), and therefore effectively breaking the universal $u'-Q$ relation (cf. Fig.~\ref{fig:u_turb_vs_Q})? \item On the other hand, viscosity has a weak effect on both the level of turbulence as well as the amount of cooling in the strong cooling regime (cf. Figs.~\ref{fig:u_turb_vs_Q} and \ref{fig:u_turb_vs_Da}).
-This is particularly puzzling, since turbulence only depends very weakly on cooling (cf. Fig.~\ref{fig:u_turb_vs_Da}), thus, even with very strong cooling turbulence should not directly `overpower' the effect of viscosity. \end{enumerate} In the following two sections, we will discuss the two questions raised above subsequently.
+Viscosity acts as a friction, reducing the velocity of the gas and, therefore, it is expected to produce lower values of turbulent velocity.
+However, two questions arise, which we explore in the following subsections. \begin{enumerate} \item Viscosity suppresses turbulence in the weak cooling regime ($\rm Da< 1$) -- as expected.
+However, we need to investigate why the amount of cooling is only weakly affected (see Fig.~\ref{fig:Q_vs_Da}), thereby effectively breaking the universal $u'-Q$ relation (see Fig.~\ref{fig:u_turb_vs_Q}). \item On the other hand, viscosity has a weak effect on both the level of turbulence as well as the amount of cooling in the strong cooling regime (see Figs.~\ref{fig:u_turb_vs_Q} and \ref{fig:u_turb_vs_Da}).
+This is particularly puzzling, since turbulence only depends very weakly on cooling (see Fig.~\ref{fig:u_turb_vs_Da}).
+Thus, even with very strong cooling turbulence should not directly "overpower" the effect of viscosity. \end{enumerate}